Tellusant/docs/README.md

 # Tellusant Publications Repository
 This repository contains various published materials by Tellusant team members.
 Its purpose is to:
-- Serve as a consolidated hub of all publications
+- Serve as a consolidated hub for all our publications
 - Give longevity beyond what social media offer
 - Allow for fast search engine / AI crawling and indexing
 - Create open access and bypass gated sites like LinkedIn and Medium